Skip to content

 Material Costing

 Metal costs fluctuate daily.
-Learn how to calculate your metal cost based on current spot price, karat purity, and piece weight — plus how to account for casting loss (typically 5–15% depending on method).
+Calculate your metal cost based on current spot price, karat purity, and piece weight.
+Account for casting loss (typically 5 to 15% depending on method).
 Stone costs should include setting labor in the per-unit calculation.

 03